1141-NCCU-bioinf/finalproject-group1/code/fig1c/README.md

 **Result:** The correlation was **>0.996**, confirming that the file labeled `GSM5956403` (Control Rep2) was identical to `GSM5956407` (CTCF Rep2).
 This suggests a potential data submission error or a download mishap.

-**Solution:** To ensure scientific accuracy, **Control Rep2 was excluded** from the final figure.
-The analysis proceeded with the remaining 5 validated samples.

 ### Step 3: Run the Analysis Script
 Create and run the Python script `final_fig1c_normalized.py`.
 This script handles normalization, O/E transformation, and plotting.